boredom101/speculative-spectacular/README.md

-# speculative-spectacular
+# Speculative Spectacular

 A Trainable Arduino Button.
+That can bring you to the URL you want.

+##  Requirements
+* Doit
+* Markovify